awslabs/synchro-charts/packages/doc-site/src/components/Dial.md

 You can show the current latest alarm status on the dial center through setting the `icon` property and the `text` property for the threshold.

 You can provide an `icon` property within the threshold to show an icon that is associated with the breaching color/status.

+You can offset the icon by using `offsetX` in `annotations` if the icon position is unsatisfactory.

 Supported Icon: